Mathématique: Chapter 58

 “Likewise.
 Medical school is worse than waitressing?”

 “Well, that’s the question, I guess,” Coral replied.
 “I haven’t been here all that long.”
 She glanced at the display above the elevator door.
 “Okay.
 We’re almost at the top.
-So.
-Practice your hardcore British disapproval.”
+Gimme some hardcore British disapproval.”

-Rush tipped his head down and glared at her over the tops of his glasses.
+Rush tucked his chin and glared at her over the tops of his glasses.

 “Damn, that’s great, man.
 Just like that.
 You’re a natural.”

-“I suspect so,” Rush replied, pushing his glasses back into position.
+“I expect so.”
+Rush pushed his glasses back into position.

-The elevator doors opened on what could only be the dining room, the afternoon sun glinting off glass and crystal and the gold-edged frames of doctored replicas of French Impressionist paintings.
+The elevator doors opened on what could only be the dining room.
+The afternoon sun glinted off glass and crystal and the gold-edged frames of doctored replicas of French Impressionist paintings.
 Across the room, a man and woman waited, sitting at a table near a piano.

 “Good luck,” Coral whispered.

 As he crossed the room, he tried to settle himself into the ghost of a man with a mathematical background and a musical gift and a wife who was dead.
 He kept his pleasantries cool and his gaze vectored over the tops of his glasses.
-And, when he sat at the piano, he tried to channel the dead in a different way, playing as Mozart must have had to play, in his early life, when he was learning on harpsichords that would break under the strain of human hands.
+And, when he sat at the piano, he tried to channel the dead in a different way, playing as Mozart must’ve played in his early life, when he was learning on harpsichords that would break under the strain of human hands.

 He was engaged to start that very evening.

-A little before six o’clock, Rush sat down at the Steinway piano, no sheet music in hand, but his spreadsheet of choices at the forefront of his thoughts.
+A little before six o’clock, Rush sat at the Steinway piano, no sheet music in hand, his spreadsheet of choices at the top of his mind.
 He began with the second movement of Mozart’s Piano Sonata No. 8 as the first seating of diners filed in beneath chandeliers of modern cut.
-The ambient noise in the dining room turned loud enough over the first half hour that he found he had room for a bit of dynamism in his playing.
-He tried to keep his choices largely sedate, only veering into darker moods when the volume in the room rose sufficiently to accommodate a tonal shift.
+The ambient noise in the dining room turned loud enough over the first half hour that he found room for a hint of dynamism in his playing.
+He tried to keep his choices sedate, only veering into darker moods when the volume in the room rose enough to accommodate a tonal shift.

-He played continuously, transitioning in and out of different pieces, blending Mozart into Beethoven, Beethoven into Schubert, Schubert into Chopin, Chopin through a little Baroque motif that could have only come from Bach, then back to Mozart.
+He played continuously, transitioning in and out of different pieces with bridges of his own design, blending Mozart into Beethoven, Beethoven into Schubert, Schubert into Chopin, Chopin through a little Baroque motif that could only have come from Bach, then back to Mozart.

 He played continuously.